 --with-xmlrpc-c=<path-xmlrpc-c-config> to the configure arguments.
 It has been tested with the latest stable version, 1.33.17.
 You will also need to configure Moses for multi-threaded operation, as described above.

-server/mosesserver.
-This can be launched using the same command-line arguments as moses, with two additional arguments to specify the listening port and log-file (
+--server.
+Use other arguments to specify the listening port and log-file (

 --server-log).
 These default to 8080 and